Development

 The files are available from our ftp site and mirrors.

-Connect to Source Repository with SVN
+Connect to Source Repository with Git

-As an alternative to the daily zip files of the SVN sources, the SVN repository has been made accessible for everyone, with read-only access.
-This means that you can directly access the code, and you will have really the last-minute sources available.
-It is also a method which requires less bandwidth once you have done the first download (checkout in SVN lingo).
+This means that you can always have access to the latest source code.
+It is also a method which requires less bandwidth once you have done the first download (called a "clone" in git lingo).

 Development snapshots